awesomo4000/excellent/NEWHIRE.md

 # Check all examples at once
 python3 utils/autocheck.py --all

+# Ignore style differences in comparison (useful for array formulas and other cases where internal representation may differ)
+python3 utils/autocheck.py example_name --ignore-styles
 ```

 Using this tool before manual verification saves time by catching technical issues early, allowing you to fix problems before asking a human to verify the visual appearance.